s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 The following minimum configuration was set as a condition.
 - Two UEs have the same DNN and connect to the same DN.
 - Two UEs have different Framed Routes.
-On the UPF VM, make sure to be able to ping the Framed Routes via the IP address assigned to each UE.
+On the UPF VM, make sure to be able to ping the Framed Routes via the IP address (Tunnel GW/uesimtun0) assigned to each UE.

 The built simulation environment is as follows.